 TLD registries supporting Internationalized Domain Names ("IDNs") must do so in strict compliance with the requirements of the IETF protocol for Internationalized Domain Names in Applications, as defined in RFCs 5890, 5891, 5892, 5893, and 5894.

-No code point permitted in IDNA2003 but disallowed in IDNA2008 must be accepted for registration regardless of the extent to which such code points appear in names registered prior to the protocol revision.
-The registrant of a domain that is no longer supported by IDNA2008 should be notified that there may be unanticipated consequences for a user attempting to reach it, and such names should be replaced, held, or deleted at registry initiative.
+No code point permitted in IDNA2003 but disallowed in IDNA2008 must be accepted for registration regardless of the extent to which such code points appear in domain names registered prior to the protocol revision.
+The registrant of a domain name that is no longer supported by IDNA2008 should be notified that there may be unanticipated consequences for a user attempting to reach it, and such domain names should be replaced, held, or deleted at registry initiative.

-When a pre-existing name requires a registry to make transitional exception to any of these Guidelines, the terms of that action must also be made readily available online, including the timeline for the resolution of such transitional matters.
+When a pre-existing domain name requires a registry to make transitional exception to any of these Guidelines, the terms of that action must also be made readily available online, including the timeline for the resolution of such transitional matters.
 The excepted registrations themselves are, however, not part of this documentation.
 At the end of the transitional period, code points that are prohibited by IDNA2008 must not be permitted even by exception.

 No label containing hyphens in the third and fourth positions must be registered unless it is a valid A-label, with reservation for transitional action.
 Hyphens in these positions are explicitly reserved to indicate encoding schemes, of which IDNA is only one instantiation.
 These guidelines are not intended to assist with any other instantiations.

-TLD Registries with existing registered domains that do not conform to these guidelines should take the following actions to reduce disruption to Registrants and Internet consumers:
+TLD Registries with existing registered domain names that do not conform to these guidelines should take the following actions to reduce disruption to Registrants and Internet consumers:

-Make clear in their registration policy whether registered names or currently activated labels, which do not conform to the guidelines, must continue to be published in the TLD zone file.
+Make clear in their registration policy whether registered domain names or currently activated labels, which do not conform to the guidelines, must continue to be published in the TLD zone file.

-In cases where non-conforming registered domains must continue to be published in the zone file, make clear any additional restrictions placed on usage.
+In cases where non-conforming registered domain names must continue to be published in the zone file, make clear any additional restrictions placed on usage.

-Include restrictions that may influence the lifecycle of the domain, such as restrictions on renewals, transfers and change of registrant
+Include restrictions that may influence the lifecycle of the domain name, such as restrictions on renewals, transfers and change of registrant

 Include restrictions on the activation or usage of variants.